 Blarney Castle itself has many historic stories to tell & with an exciting annual calendar, it is definitely worth a visit.

-Find time to visit Blarney Castle whilst on one of our tours exploring Cork!
+Find time to visit Blarney Castle whilst on our 10 Day South of Ireland Self-Drive Adventures, visiting Cork!

 Malahide Castle dates back to the early 12th century & is situated in Malahide, which is approx. 8km away from central Dublin.